ravi11112/simple-website/README.md

 in this project we wiil create a Dockerfile file for a simple html application and create its image and access it from internet.

-# creating image from dockerfile ( . this present in current directory )
+//creating image from dockerfile ( . this present in current directory )

-docker build -t <image> .
+docker build -t image .

-# allow port 8000
+//allow port 8000

-docker run -d -p 8000:80 <image>
+docker run -d -p 8000:80 image